quicwg/multipath/draft-ietf-quic-multipath.md

 ### Early Abandon {#abandon-early}

-The are are scenarios in which an endpoint will receive a PATH_ABANDON frame before receiving or sending any traffic on a path.
+There are scenarios in which an endpoint will receive a PATH_ABANDON frame before receiving or sending any traffic on a path.
 For example, if the client tries to initiate a path and the path cannot be establish, it will send a PATH_ABANDON frame (see {{path-initiation}}).
 An endpoint may also decide